8. Sexual fantasy is really just the brain’s way of driving us to do evil things. False.

 1) Fantasies are really just the brain’s way of trying to heal itself.

-2) If you don’t learn to face your fantasies, they may bite you on the butt as you’re trying to run away from them!1
+2) If you don’t learn to face your fantasies, they may bite you on the butt as you’re trying to run away from them![i]

-Fortunately, Greg was always far more understanding of temptations and fantasies than I was.
+Fortunately, my husband was always far more understanding of temptations and fantasies than I was.
 As I tearfully confessed my thoughts and asked him for forgiveness and accountability, he’d often remind me, “Shannon, this is not about you and me.
 This is about you and your dad.”

 This notion has made a lot more sense in light of the two principles Jarratt has shared with me.
 These fantasies of other, usually older men were really just my brain’s way of trying to heal the hurts of feeling so emotionally distanced from a father who simply didn’t know what to do with a daughter.
 If I ignored the pain that produced the fantasies, I could have easily fallen into those affairs.
 Instead, I faced the pain, going through months of intense group and individual therapy to deal with my “daddy issues.”